 We are constantly studying and implementing the latest developments in curriculum and best instructional practices to make your child's years at Wilcox productive.
-It is our goal to help each child discover his or her independence, make friends, develop talents, and to love learning!
+It is our goal to help each child discover their independence, make friends, develop talents, and to love learning!